resbaz/lessons/matlab/README.md

 ## Prerequisite knowledge

-It's not recommended to enter the bootcamp with no previous MATLAB knowledge.
+It's not recommended to enter the bootcamp with no previous Matlab knowledge.
 As pre-work for the bootcamp, we strongly recommend the [interactive online tutorial](https://www.mathworks.co.uk/academia/student_center/tutorials/) this is available free of charge for academic users.
-This contains more than three hours of introductory MATLAB materials and provides suitable prerequisite training prior to attendance at a MATLAB-based bootcamp.
+This contains more than three hours of introductory MATLAB materials and provides suitable prerequisite training prior to attendance at a Matlab-based bootcamp.

 ## Installation instructions